-Jasey-Jay Anderson is looking to make his fifth Olympic appearance at Sochi 2014, four years after he won a long-awaited gold medal in what was to be his final Olympic race.
-The second-last day of the Vancouver 2010 Olympic Winter Games was rainy and foggy.
+Jasey-Jay Anderson made history at PyeongChang 2018 when he became the first Canadian athlete to compete at six Olympic Winter Games.
+His career highlight came at Vancouver 2010 when he won a long-awaited gold medal in what was to be his final Olympic race.
 In the Big Final, Anderson lost the first run, meaning he would have to overcome a deficit of 0.76 seconds in the second run.
-Barely visible while racing to the spectators on site and the television audience, he was able to make up the difference, winning Canada’s second gold medal in a span of 10 minutes after the men‘s team pursuit in long track speed skating.
+Barely visible while racing in the rain and fog, he made up the difference to win Canada’s second gold medal in a 10-minute.

 Anderson had long been one of the world’s most successful snowboarders, winning multiple world championship medals, but had been unable to break onto the Olympic podium.
-When snowboarding made its Olympic debut in Nagano 1998, Anderson was the leader after the first run of giant slalom.
+When snowboard made its Olympic debut at Nagano 1998, Anderson was the leader after the first run of giant slalom.
 But heavy clouds and fog rolled in, affecting almost all the competitors, including Anderson who ended up 16th.

-Son of Jay and Micheline … Brother, Jayme Jay Anderson, was a World Cup snowboarder from 1991-1993 … Has two children, Jora and Jy, with wife Manon … Got his first snowboard for Christmas when he was 13… Had been introduced to skiing at age six by his ski instructor mother but was intrigued by snowboarding as it started appearing on hills… Through the Vancouver 2010 Games he had worn pairs of socks from a single batch of 20 pairs bought two decades earlier…
+Getting into the Sport: Got his first snowboard for Christmas when he was 13… Had been introduced to skiing at age six by his ski instructor mother but was intrigued by snowboarding as it started appearing on hills… Outside Interests: Started a blueberry farm in Mont-Tremblant in the early 2000s, which became an important part of maintaining peace in his life… His line of snowboards are designed specifically for alpine racing and named for venues where he has had some of his greatest successes: Cypress (2010 Olympic gold), Whistler (2005 World Championship double gold), Molina (two World Cup victories)… Enjoys biking, kiting, paddle boarding, kayaking with his family… Odds and Ends: Through the Vancouver 2010 Games he had worn pairs of socks from a single batch of 20 pairs bought two decades earlier… Nickname: The Phoenix…